Biopsy: Liquid biopsy

-There are two types of liquid biopsy (which is not really a biopsy as they are blood tests that do not require a biopsy of tissue): circulating tumor cell assays or cell-free circulating tumor DNA tests.
+A liquid biopsy (which is not really a biopsy as they are blood or urine tests that do not require a biopsy of tissue) is a test done on a sample of body fluid to detect cancer cells or substances released by cancer cells.
+There are two types of liquid biopsy: circulating tumor cell assays or cell-free circulating tumor DNA tests.
 These methods provide a non-invasive alternative to repeat invasive biopsies to monitor cancer treatment, test available drugs against the circulating tumor cells, evaluate the mutations in cancer and plan individualized treatments.
 In addition, because cancer is a heterogeneous genetic disease, and excisional biopsies provide only a snapshot in time of some of the rapid, dynamic genetic changes occurring in tumors, liquid biopsies provide some advantages over tissue biopsy-based genomic testing.
 In addition, excisional biopsies are invasive, cannot be used repeatedly, and are ineffective in understanding the dynamics of tumor progression and metastasis.
 By detecting, quantifying and characterisation vital circulating tumor cells or genomic alterations in CTCs and cell-free DNA in blood, liquid biopsy can provide real-time information on the stage of tumor progression, treatment effectiveness, and cancer metastasis risk.
 This technological development could make it possible to diagnose and manage cancer from repeated blood tests rather than from a traditional biopsy.

 Circulating tumor cell tests are already available but not covered by insurance yet at maintrac and under development by many pharmaceutical companies.
 Those tests analyze circulating tumor cells (CTCs) Analysis of individual CTCs demonstrated a high level of heterogeneity seen at the single cell level for both protein expression and protein localization and the CTCs reflected both the primary biopsy and the changes seen in the metastatic sites.